Young-Picasso/Young-Picasso/README.md

-- 👋 Hi, I’m @Young-Picasso
+- 👋 Hi, I’m @Young-Picasso.
+I like AI and trading.

 <!---
 Young-Picasso/Young-Picasso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.